ELE495-2425Summer/capstoneproject-eski-camoluk/README.md

 ## Usage
-Provide instructions and examples on how to use the project.
-Include code snippets or screenshots where applicable.

 To start the vehicle, you must first press the "Başlat" button on the interface.
 Once the interface notifies you, you should say, "Hey Pi Car."
 When this phrase is detected, the vehicle will begin listening for your commands.
 At this point, you should state the commands you want the vehicle to perform.

 For example, if you give a command like "5 metre ileri git" this command is converted into a JSON file with appropriate values assigned to the necessary variables.
 The program then translates the data received from the JSON into computer commands, which are converted into physical movements, and the vehicle begins to move.